nationalarchives/da-ayr-webapp/README.md

 - `KEYCLOAK_CLIENT_SECRET`: The client secret used for Keycloak authentication.
 - `KEYCLOAK_AYR_USER_GROUP`: The Keycloak user group used to check user access.

+**Note 1:** All of these configuration values which depend on an environment variable default to an empty string if not found.

-**Note:** `AWSConfig` depends on a `boto3` session which, when developing locally, can be set to use a specific AWS Profile by setting the environment variable `DEFAULT_AWS_PROFILE`.
+**Note 2:** `AWSConfig` depends on a `boto3` session which, when developing locally, can be set to use a specific AWS Profile by setting the environment variable `DEFAULT_AWS_PROFILE`.
 This value is not a configuration value, as the `boto3` session needs to be configured correctly so that it is authenticated prior to the config being instantiated in the flask application creation process.

 `TestingConfig` inherits from `Config` but sets: